aherbert/gdsc-smlm/docs/analysis_plugins.rst

 - The total number of distances for each time delay.
 - The fit result for each repeat.
-- The result of the significance test comparing the two-state and three-state model.
+- The result of the significance test comparing the two-state, three-state model and four-state models.

-Note that the choice of the three-state model should also consider the biological rational for the fitted parameters.
+Note that the choice of the three- or four-state model should also consider the biological rational for the fitted parameters.
 For example a population fraction may be too small; the diffusion coefficients for the two mobile populations are effectively the same; or a diffusion coefficient is too fast.

 The observed PDF and the fit are plotted for each time delay (:numref:`Figure %s <fig_track_diffusion_analysis_pdf>`).
 This may optionally be separated into a plot for each time delay.